Michal Trávník

-Michal Trávník (born 17 May 1994) is a professional Czech football defensive midfielder currently playing for Slovácko, on loan from Sparta Prague, and the Czech Republic national team.
+Michal Trávník (born 17 May 1994) is a Czech professional footballer who plays as a defensive midfielder for Slovácko and the Czech Republic national team.

 Club career

 Trávník made his professional league debut for Slovácko in their 2–2 Czech First League draw at České Budějovice on 18 March 2012.
 He scored his first league goal in Slovácko's 2–0 home win against Znojmo on 10 May 2014.
 He moved to another Czech First League team, Jablonec, in July 2015.

+On 17 July 2023, Trávník signed a thee-year contract with Slovácko.

 International career

 Trávník played for the Czech Republic on all youth levels from Under-17 up and took part in the FIFA U-17 World Cup and the 2015 UEFA European Under-21 Championship.
 He made his debut for the senior Czech Republic team in their 0–2 loss to Uruguay in the 2018 China Cup.